 - Assign def-TZVPP basis sets to the atoms.
 In the molecular orbital menu, remember to set the total charge to -1. - The input preparation is finished by running through the mp2 options in the last define menu.
-We ignore the warning concerning the too small gap between frozen and active orbitals (it is due to the rather jobex -ri -level cc2

-• Now you can start the RIMP2 optimization by
+We ignore the warning concerning the too small gap between frozen and active orbitals (it is due to the rather high-lying d-orbitals of bromine). - Now you can start the RIMP2 optimization by